Understanding and Taking Action on Reconciliation with Indigenous Peoples

 Indigenous people in Canada are also going to be disproportionately impacted by the effects of climate change.

 60% of Indigenous people live in rural or remote areas, and many still rely on traditional hunting and fishing practices for their livelihood and nourishment.
 In Northern Canada, many also rely on ice roads in the winter for access in and out of their communities, like for buying food or seeing a doctor.
 With the warming climate, many of these communities are growing more isolated because the ice roads are becoming unreliable.
 Food security is also going to become a greater issue, as melting ice gives them less options for arctic hunting, and rising sea levels mixing with freshwater lakes and rivers will hurt access to fishing.
+Thawing permafrost has already caused severe damage to infrastructure in many northern communities, displacing families and costing millions in repairs.

 How did we get here?

-Canada’s history with Indigenous peoples is long and complex, and it requires much more than just a blog post to really do it justice—but we’ve done our best, and we plan to keep updating these resources, and adding to our understanding.
+Canada’s history with Indigenous peoples is long and complex, and it requires much more than just a blog post to really do it justice—but we’ve done our best, and we plan to keep updating these resources and adding to our understanding.
 Here are five key events that took place which led us to where we are today:

 - When Europeans first colonized North America, they brought diseases with them Indigenous people had no immunity to, like smallpox.
 Without immunity, many communities lost as much as 75% of their populations.